Glen Of Imaal Terrier

 This breed can become bored easily unless given something to do.

 The Glen of Imaal Terrier is a small dog, low to the ground, with short legs and a muscular frame.
 Males weigh slightly more than females.

 |Height (Male)||12 to 14 inches|

 The Glen of Imaal is a fairly healthy breed with a life expectancy of 10 to 15 years.
 Some of its more common health problems include allergies, cataracts, progressive retinal atrophy, heart disease, cancer (the leading cause of death for older dogs), a loose kneecap that slips out of place, and hip and elbow dysplasia (a genetic developmental disorder that causes arthritis and lameness).

 Another potential problem is Cushing’s disease, which causes the body to produce an excess of steroid hormones; common signs are increased appetite, sluggishness, hair loss, thin skin, and excess drinking and urination.
-A good breeder should ideally try to minimize or eliminate most genetic disorders, but there will always be health risks associated with any breed of dog.
+A good breeder should ideally try to minimize or eliminate most genetic disorders, but there will always be health risks with any breed of dog.

 To sum up the most common health problems:

 Health and Entertainment for your Glen Of Imaal Terrier

 - The Best Wet Food for Senior Dogs for 2022